nothrem/jQueryProcess/README.md

 # jQueryProcess
-Improved jQuery Deferred that will always remember scope given into the promise.
+Improved jQuery Deferred that will always remember scope given into the promise and call the listeners so that they share the 'this' variable.
+As a bonus, it can supply replacement for $.ajax() return value derived from Deferred and allows to simulate successful or failed Ajax request.

 Passing promises in original $.Deferred: